-Homeless persons have all the same rights under the SNAP/Food Stamp Program as persons who are housed.
+People experiencing homelessness have all the same rights under the SNAP/Food Stamp Program as persons who are housed.
 They also have some additional rights due to the fact that they are homeless.
-In addition, certain provisions in SNAP/Food Stamp law that apply to all persons often particularly affect homeless people.
+In addition, certain provisions in SNAP/Food Stamp law that apply to all persons often particularly affect people experiencing homelessness.

 You are considered “homeless” under the SNAP/Food Stamp Program if you: